qiime2/q2-sample-classifier/README.md

 ## Contributing

 QIIME 2 is an open-source project, and we are very interested in contributions from the community.
-Please get in touch through the [QIIME 2 Forum](https://forum.qiime2.org) if you'd like to get involved.
+Please see the [contributing guidelines](https://github.com/qiime2/q2-sample-classifier/blob/master/.github/CONTRIBUTING.md) if you would like to get involved.